furkanmutlu/furkanmutlu/README.md

 Skills: HTML / CSS / JS / React / Vue / TypeScript / Node / Jest

-- 🔭 I’m currently working on TomTom
+- 🔭 I’m currently working at TomTom
 - 🤔 I’m looking for help with open source projects
 - 📫 How to reach me: Feel free to say 'Hi or Merhaba', just by writing me a tweet or sending an email